Sayed94h/aqyanoos/README.md

 This app is a great text editor or notepad for Android devices.

-## Color World
+## Color Reference

-Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.colorworld).
+Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.colorreference).

 This app helps you with colors.
 If you deal with colors then this is a great app for you.
 With this app you get the Hex value, RGB value, HSL value and name of any color in the list in the app and there is a great color picker that helps you pick/choose any color you want.